-4. Acceptance of Meals and Gratuities.
+4. Acceptance of Meals and Gratuities

 - A. Gifts or Meals from Examined Entity.
 Notwithstanding anything to the contrary in the Code, under federal criminal law an examiner may not accept a gift from an entity that the examiner examined.
 As a matter of policy, the Board has decided that an examiner may not accept a gift or meal from an entity that the examiner has examined, examines or is authorized to examine.
-However, an examiner may: - 1. eat in the entity's cafeteria provided the examiner pays for the meal at the rate charged the general public; - 2. accept refreshments such as soft drinks, coffee and donuts offered other than as part of a meal; and - 3. accept items with little intrinsic value, such as a pen or calendar, provided such items are also offered to the general public. - B. Gifts or Meals from other "Covered Sources".
+However, an examiner may: - 1. eat in the entity's cafeteria provided he or she pays for the meal at the rate charged the general public; - 2. accept refreshments such as soft drinks, coffee and donuts offered other than as part of a meal; and - 3. accept items with little intrinsic value, such as a pen or calendar, provided such items are also offered to the general public. - B. Gifts or Meals from other "Covered Sources".
 All Bank employees are subject to the provisions in the Code concerning acceptance of gifts and meals from "covered sources."
-Under the Code, the term covered source includes other entities in addition to institutions subject to examination by the System (See Section 5.4 of the Code). - C. Exceptions.
+Under the Code, the term covered source includes other entities in addition to institutions subject to examination by the System (See Section 5.4 of the Code).

+C. Exceptions.
 The Code provides limited exceptions under which an employee may accept a gift or meal from a covered source.
 However, an examiner may never use the \$20 "de minimis" exception (see Section 5.4(A)(2)(a)(i) of the Code) to accept a gift or a meal from an institution for which the System is the primary supervisor (see footnote 1 to this Appendix).
 An examiner may accept a gift or a meal from a covered source pursuant to one of the other exceptions, provided that the covered source is not an entity that the examiner is examining, has examined, or is authorized to examine.

 An examiner's spouse is a loan officer at a state member bank.
-The examiner has never examined the bank, and will not be authorized to examine the bank as long their spouse is employed by the bank.
-The examiner may accompany their spouse to the commercial bank's annual dinner dance for its employees and their guests pursuant to Section 5.4(A)(2)(a)(iv) of the Code.
+The examiner has never examined the bank, and will not be authorized to examine the bank as long as her spouse is employed by the bank.
+The examiner may accompany her spouse to the commercial bank's annual dinner dance for its employees and their guests pursuant to Section 5.4(A)(2)(a)(iv) of the Code.

-5. Special Post-Employment Restriction.
+5. Special Post-Employment Restriction

-A. Coverage.
-An examiner who has served as the "senior examiner" for a state member bank, bank holding company, or foreign bank for two or more months during the examiner's final twelve months of employment with the Bank may not knowingly accept compensation as an employee, officer, director, or consultant from such state member bank, bank holding company, or foreign bank, or from certain related entities, for one year following the termination of the examiner's employment with the Bank.
+- A. Coverage.
+An examiner who has served as the "senior examiner" for a depository institution or depository institution holding company for two or more months during the examiner's final twelve months of employment with the Bank may not knowingly accept compensation as an employee, officer, director, or consultant from such depository institution or depository institution holding company or from certain related entities, for one year following the termination of the examiner's employment with the Bank. - B. Definitions.
+An officer or employee is considered to be a "senior examiner" for a particular depository institution or depository institution holding company4 if the examiner meets all of the following criteria: - i.
+The officer or employee has been authorized by the Board to conduct examinations or inspections on behalf of the Board;

-B. Definitions.

-An "examiner" is considered to be a "senior examiner" for a particular state member bank, bank holding company, or foreign bank if the examiner meets all of the following criteria: